 One Vision Housing may occasionally process your personal information overseas this will be for the storage of data in systems that are cloud based, cloud adoption is now around 90 % in the UK.

-When processing data in this way One Vision Housing have to ensure that cloud services are compliant and that systems and applications are adhering to current General Data Protection Regulation and Data Protection Legislation 2018.
+When processing data in this way One Vision Housing have to ensure that cloud services are compliant and that systems and applications are adhering to current United Kingdom General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.

 We will not share your information with countries or organisation who are outside of the European Economic Area (EEA) unless to a country or an international organisation that has an appropriate “adequacy decision”; such countries include: Andorra, Argentina, Canada, the Faroe Islands, Guernsey, Israel, the Isle of Man, Japan, Jersey, New Zealand, Switzerland, Uruguay or where the.
-Transfers are also allowed where “appropriate safeguards” have been put in place such as the USA but only if the organisation is certified under the EU-US Privacy Shield.
+Transfers are also allowed where “appropriate safeguards” have been put in place.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.